Skip to content

 A trip to the Grand Canyon’s lesser-known North Rim lets you experience a more peaceful side of the legendary national park.
 In fact, few travelers make it to this remote corner of Arizona, a lengthy detour that rewards you with true solitude.
 In stark contrast to the busy South Rim, only 10 percent of Grand Canyon National Park’s visitors explore this less-developed area.
 That means quieter trails, wilder natural areas, and equally impressive views of the Colorado River flowing through the red-rock canyon.
 A few seasonal outposts — including the visitor center, rustic lodge, and general store — form the North Rim village.
 It’s the only hub of human activity for miles around.

-When is the best time to stay in a vacation rental in North Rim?
+The best time to stay in a vacation rental in North Rim

 You can only access the North Rim for a few short months, as heavy snowfall closes the park and its main access road for more than half the year.
 The typical operating season runs from mid-May to October, depending on weather conditions.
 The higher elevation — more than 1,000 feet higher than the South Rim — means the average temperatures remain cooler.
 July and August are the warmest months, when daytime highs hover in the upper 70 degrees Fahrenheit.
 Expect some seasonal thunderstorms and cold nights throughout the summer.
 The park shuts down in late fall, winter, and early spring, when the frigid temperatures and snowy conditions make Highway 67 a no man’s land.